tomlobato/munin-dnsone/README.md

 dns_one stats
 ```

-You should get an output like:
+If you ge a an output like this you are ready to run munin-dnsone:

 ```
 --- rcode ---
 no_error	10